Web3-Pi/Ethereum-On-Raspberry-Pi/docs/devices/rpi5/1-setup/4-installation.md

 After the device is powered up, it will enter the process of updating the software and configuring itself to act as an **Ethereum Node**.

+Device can restart automaticli during this process.
 Wait 5 minutes and try to log in as _raspberry/raspberry_ via SSH.

+If everything goes correctly Geth and Lighthuse started automaticly as a services:
+-geth.service
+-lightservice

 To configure key-based authentication to access devices, follow this [guideline](./4a-ssh-key-based-authentication.md).